 in the past and has had a number of flare-ups over the years.
 7 years ago, she had a fenestration and a sequestrum removed, and MSSA was isolated.

-beads were administered to complement dead space management.
+mixed with antibiotic was formed into beads and administered for dead space management and to treat the bacterial infection.
 A suction drain was placed for 24 hours.
 Systemic antibiotics were administered intravenously for 6 weeks.

 At 6 month follow-up, the patient had returned to normal activities without symptoms or signs suggesting persistence or recurrence of infection.
 CRP = 1.
 On the x-ray, the bone window and cavity appeared filled with newly formed bone.